 By: Sarah Richard

-Christmas – a time for family, for loved ones, food and celebration, but did you know not every country celebrates on the 25th of December as we do here in Hong Kong?
+Christmas – a time for family, for loved ones, food and celebration, but did you know not every country celebrates on 25 December as we do here in Hong Kong?
 Many Christmas celebrations also last for more than one day in other parts of the world.
 Here are just some of the weird and wonderful Christmas traditions around the world.

 Russia and Ukraine celebrate this special day, not on the 25th of December, but the 7th of January!
 This is because the orthodox church uses the old Julian calendar for religious celebrations.
 A traditional Russian Christmas can see people fasting up to 39 days, then celebrating once the first evening star appears in the sky on January 6th (Christmas Eve), when a 12-course meal, in honour of the 12 apostles will begin.

 How to say Happy Christmas in Russian: ‘Счастливого Рождества’